Meet Zsuzsanna Szálka, a Hungarian international cultural manager

 Alongside her festival and venue work, Zsuzsanna is very active as part of the Cultural Heritage Studies Programme at the Central European University, now operating from Vienna after it was forced out of Budapest after pressures on academic freedom; part of the Hungarian government’s crackdown on liberal democracy.
 Location aside, the CEU is becoming a cultural hub for the transference of skills.
 She herself studied not only in Budapest but also in Dublin, where she first became involved in transforming a city area into a cultural melting pot.
 She regards teaching while still active in the profession as hugely important and the international nature of contemporary projects has to be celebrated.
 “One is educating all the time while one is doing that,” passing on the experience but also the practice to the next generation so that they can continue to expand their horizons.

-Interview by Simon Mundy
+Interview and article by Simon Mundy